kforkakarot/FrontEnds_Shenanigans/README.md

 # FrontEnds_Shenanigans
 Some of my FrontEnd Works.
 Which I Deployed Over my azure instance.
-I used IIS for runnig these static pages
+I used IIS for running these static pages

 ![Screenshot (210)](https://user-images.githubusercontent.com/55833494/178897026-b0139a6e-cc82-4671-8f87-c6795b798c99.png)